FarmersHouse/Online-Shop/README.md

 Author: Viktor Stärn

-Info: This is a template for an online "farm-style" shop.
+Info: This is a template for a responsive online "farm-style" shop.

 [Temporarily hosted at Cloud9](https://online-shop-viktorstarn.c9users.io/index.html) <br />